NPO 1: Creation of Nederland 1

 From October 1960, NTS began broadcasting daily from 8:00 pm till 10:20 pm.
 Two years later the broadcasting hours were extended from 26 to 30 hours a week.
 On 1 October 1964, a second public television channel began broadcasting, Nederland 2 and the first public broadcasting channel was renamed into Nederland 1.
 In 1967, colour television broadcasts were introduced by using the PAL-system.
 Also in that same year advertising between programmes was introduced.
 In 1969, the Dutch government adopted the so-called open-system for the public broadcasting system, allowing more public broadcasting organisations; however, the government dictated that a potential new organisation must have 100,000 members or more to be allowed in.
 On 29 May 1969, the NTS and the Dutch Radio Union (NRU) merged into the NOS serving as an umbrella organisation for the public broadcasting organisations.
 Its main focus is on general news and sports broadcasts and also provides technical and administrative coordination.

-Launch of Nederland 3
+On 2 January 1967, Nederland 1 increased its airtime slightly, to accommodate the arrival of Ster commercial breaks, shown on Mondays to Saturdays, but not on holidays.
+Up until then, the channel opened at 6:55pm on weekdays, but the start-up time had to be pushed ahead to 6:45pm.
+The schedule still opened with a five-minute programme for children followed by a news summary, which had to be increased to five minutes.

+Retoolings

 In anticipation of the launch of new commercial channels broadcast by satellite, a third television network, Nederland 3 launched in April 1988.
-After the launch of Nederland 3 in 1988, Nederland 1 was the mainstay of the broadcasters KRO, NCRV, VARA and EO.
+Its launch led to the realignment of the omroeps on the two existing channels.
+Nederland 1 was the mainstay of the broadcasters KRO, NCRV, VARA and EO, the same four organisations that voted against a possible commercial system.
 On 30 September 1991, Nederland 1 introduced a new logo which depicts a yellow "1"-numeral that is placed inside a blue diamond, and at the same time, VARA was moved to Nederland 2, while AVRO moved to this channel, thus earning the nickname AKN (AVRO-KRO-NCRV).
 Another restructuring was made on 28 September 1992 when Nederland 1 abolished in-vision continuity, in favour for voiceover continuity and at the same time, religious and humanism broadcasters moved from Nederland 3 to Nederland 1, where they were given more airtime for their output.
 In return, EO moved to Nederland 2, before making their programming output available on all three channels on 24 August 2000 before the huge revamp from 4 September 2006.

 Luxembourg-based RTL-Véronique began broadcasting in October 1989.
 In 1992, the government of the Netherlands legalised commercial television, and a number of new commercial channels were established resulting in a reduction in the market share of the public networks.
 In 2000, the channel was realigned; it continued to carry KRO, NCRV and AVRO programming but partitioned EO programming with Nederland 2; in general, its new audience would largely consist of religious conservatives.